Sarah Vaughan: 1970–1982: Fisher and Mainstream

 In 1974, she performed music by George Gershwin at the Hollywood Bowl with the Los Angeles Philharmonic.
 The orchestra was conducted by Michael Tilson Thomas, who was a fan of Vaughan and invited her to perform.
 Thomas and Vaughan repeated the performance with Thomas' home orchestra in Buffalo, New York, followed by appearances in 1975 and 1976 with other symphony orchestras in the United States.

 After leaving Mainstream, she signed with Atlantic and worked on an album of songs by John Lennon and Paul McCartney that were arranged by Marty Paich and his son, David Paich of the rock band Toto.
 She was enthusiastic to be more involved in the making of an album, but Atlantic rejected it on the claim that it contained no hits.
 "I don't know how they can recognize hits in advance", she said.
 Atlantic canceled her contract.
 She said, "I don't give a damn about record companies any more."

+In early 1977, Sarah Vaughan sang a duet with Kevin Godley on Lost Weekend, a song featured on the triple-LP concept album Consequences by Godley %26 Creme.
+As Paul Gambuccini writes in the album's accompanying booklet "The nicest surprise of the last month was Sarah's Vaughan's two-hour visit to duet with Kevin on 'Lost Weekend'.
+The sassy lady not only blew the Britons out the studio door with her powerful vocal but supervised the washing up in the Manor kitchen."